dbp/website/apple/boat.markdown

    just amazed by the way that Tom nested the planks into the sheets, and how that turned into such a beautiful 3D shape -- often the planks would be less than an inch from each other in multiple places.
-2. Single rig, with a small mizzen.
+2. Single (large) rig, with a small mizzen.
 This is shown in the picture above.
 The plans account for a larger mizzen "light-air" rig, and corresponding multiple daggerboard positions -- something I did not want to deal with!
 3. Pivoting centerboard, rather than a daggerboard.
 The design in the plans